bcm-works/job-mpf/NOTES.md

 - Various sections need further changes to be production ready, such as adding user login and management features
 - Depending on expected production usage, I would recommend using Docker containers to simplify deployment to auto-scaling systems like GCP Cloud Run
+- Unit tests have not been added as yet, this task should be built out by AI tooling and human review later on